 Although March signals the beginning signs of spring, it is also National Women’s History Month!
-This was created to recognize and honor women’s positive contributions to society.
+A month created to recognize and honor women’s positive contributions to society.
 Here at Excel Supplements, we are not only focused on camelina oil–we love sharing stories of strong, successful women!
 There are several women who have pioneered many of our equine industry’s firsts.
 Let’s take a look at the women who traveled down the unpaved road to success:

 In 2014, Mandy McCutcheon was the first woman to represent the United States Reining team at the World Equestrian Games (WEG).
 She also clinched the individual bronze medal in reining with her parents’ horse, Yellow Jersey, with a score of 227.
 This made her the first woman to receive an individual reining medal at the WEG.